-Copenhagen—København in Danish—has no glittering skylines and hardly any of the high-stress bustle common to most capitals.
-Throngs of bicycles glide along in ample bike lanes.
-The early-morning air in the pedestrian streets of the city's core is redolent of freshly baked bread and soap-scrubbed storefronts.
+Today’s Copenhagen has no glittering skylines and little of the high-stress bustle of most capitals.
+The morning air in the pedestrian streets of the city's core is redolent of baked bread and soap-scrubbed storefronts.
 If there's such a thing as a cozy city, this is it.